rocky-linux/documentation/docs/gemstones/view_kernel_conf.md

 /lib/modules/<kernel-release>/build/ -> /usr/src/kernels/<kernel-release>/
 ```

-If you have `kernel-debug-devel` packages installed you will also have this directory:
+If you have `kernel-debug-devel` packages installed, you will also have this directory:

 ```bash
  /usr/src/kernels/<kernel-release>+debug/